 I am an associate professor (docent) of Human-Computer Interaction (HCI) at Stockholm University (SU) in Sweden since February 2003.

 My research belongs to the research field of human-computer interaction (HCI) and more in particular to the field of Technology Enhanced Learning (TEL).
 I am interested in the relationship between writing, meaning and technology from socio-cultural and critical perspectives of literacy and tool use.
 I work with a particular focus on design, adoption and use of technologies for participatory and collaborative purposes.
 I have after my sabbatical at UCI developed a special interest in issues pertaining to information technology and sustainability in HCI.
-I lead the research group on Critical Computing (CRITIC) and since january 2016 I am head of Interaction Design and Learning (IDEAL) research unit at the Dept. of Computer and Systems Sciences at Stockholm University.
+I lead the research group on Critical Computing (CRITIC) and since January 2016 I am the head of Interaction Design and Learning (IDEAL) research unit at the Dept. of Computer and Systems Sciences at Stockholm University.

 Prior to joining Stockholm University in 2003, I was post-doc (forskarassistent) researcher at IPLAB-NADA at the Royal Institute of Technology.
 And before moving to Sweden in August 1999, I was a Ph D student at the University of Paris 8 (Department of Cognition and Work-oriented activities) and at the French National Centre for Scientific Research (CNRS) in Lyon, France.
 My dissertation, “Collaborative networked activities: An instrumental approach to collaborative writing”, dealt with the problem of appropriating computer tools for collaborative writing activities and my principal advisor was Professor Pierre Rabardel.
 I defended my dissertation in Cognitive Psychology in December 1999 and I obtained the highest degree of the five possible degrees within the French educational system.